Median Gross Income per Month (Single)

 Your gross income of 2,791 EUR per month for a single person is:

-- equal to the median gross income of 2,791 EUR in Madrid
+- the same as the median gross Madrid income of 2,791 EUR

-- greater than the median gross income of 2,500 EUR in Barcelona
+- higher than the median gross Barcelona income of 2,500 EUR

 These values refer to your gross income.
 To compute your net income use our salary calculator.

 While it is not imposed, it is recommended to spend less than 30% of your total household income on rent.

 With a recommended accommodation cost of around 837 EUR per month, you could afford to:

 - rent a one bedroom apartment in Madrid